 At Bright Beginnings, your child will be receiving 1 hour of Language Therapy each day.
 It is designed to meet the needs of children who are struggling with reading and/or spelling difficulties.
 Students are required to have completed one year of kindergarten before entering this program.
-Basic Language Skills 1 is used for first year students, with the option to follow through Basic Language Skills 2 and Basic Language Skills 3.
-Most students show great gains in reading after completing the intense therapy.
+Most first graders begin with the Reading Readiness Program to form a foundation before beginning Level 1.
+Basic Language Skills Level 1 is used for first year students of all ages, with the followed by Basic Language Skills 2 and Basic Language Skills 3.
+Our students have shown great gains in reading after completing the Level 3.

 Our program uses an Orton-Gillingham approach to give explicit and direct instruction that incorporates multi-sensory teaching so students can discover and apply concepts by linking listening, speaking, reading, and writing.
 The program is cumulative; therefore, new information is built on from previously learned material because concepts resurface continually.
 Decoding is balanced with comprehension, and the mechanics of writing are balanced with creativity and composition.
 Although all students can benefit from this scientific, research based curriculum, it is designed for students with dyslexia.

 Within each day, the same amount of time is spent with math instruction.
 We utilize the Math-U-See program which is taught with a ‘hands-on’ approach as well.
 Much time is also spent playing math games in small groups to practice the skills they have learned.
-Children also have access to Reflex Math on computers to ‘play’ and reinforce skills.
+Children also have access to math games in the computer lab to reinforce skills.

 Also with our program, the children have time to unwind with P.E., art and music.
 An art teacher works with the children twice a week, specializing in techniques and artist studies.
 Social Studies and Science concepts are mostly taught through projects the children make in class.
 Dyslexic children are very creative and learn more by building and expressing themselves through projects.